 - Building a business

 Once you know what you want, you can start to plan.
-You will need to find answers to the following questions, among others, to create a road map that will help you reach your ultimate goals:
+You’ll need to find answers to the following questions, among others, to create a road map that will help you reach your ultimate goals:

-- How much money can I afford to invest now to get started?
+- How much money can you afford to invest now to get started?

-- How much money can I add to my investments over time and how often can I contribute to my investments?
+- How much money can you add to your investments over time and how often can you contribute to your investments?
 For example, start thinking about how you might increase the percentage of your income that you contribute to an individual retirement account each year.

 You can turn to financial advisors and use online calculators to help you break down your goals.
 If you need more capital to invest in order to increase your potential annual earnings, set shorter-term savings goals, such as saving a certain amount of money to open a high-yield certificate of deposit or money market account.
 Your plan will likely involve using several financial tools and account types in order to achieve your ultimate goal.